What to do when you arrive as an international student

-Moving abroad as an international student can be challenging and life changing, especially if it’s your first time moving abroad on your own.
+Moving abroad as an international student can be challenging and life changing.
 That is why preparing for when you arrive is very important.

 Being prepared will give you peace of mind, help you stay organised and not feel lost when you arrive at your destination.
-Some steps include checking your immigration and legal requirements, setting up communication and connectivity and more.
+Below we have summarised the most important things to do when you arrive in your chosen country for overseas study, including checking your immigration and legal requirements, setting up communication and connectivity and more.

 Verify visa and immigration status